Breaking News | Fallen Military Officers: Reps Probe Unpaid Entitlements

 The Group said that the parliament should interface with the Federal Ministries of Defence and Finance to eliminate bottlenecks hampering prompt in disbursements entitlement to their next of kins.

-“An inter—face with the Ministry of Defence and the Federal Ministry of Finance to eliminate bottlenecks hampering seamless and prompt in disbursements of insurance claims and all benefits due to beneficiaries and next~of~kins of fallen men and officers of the Armed Forces
+Also Read: CSOs express doubt over outcome of ongoing consultation on constitutional review “An interface with the Ministry of Defence and the Federal Ministry of Finance to eliminate bottlenecks hampering seamless and prompt in disbursements of insurance claims and all benefits due to beneficiaries and next~of~kins of fallen men and officers of the Armed Forces

-The group commended the parliament for doing a good job towards ﬁnding a sustainable solution to the security challenges in the country.
+The group commended the parliament for doing a good job of ﬁnding a sustainable solution to the security challenges in the country.

 It recognised the gallantry and sacrifices being made on daily basis by the men and ofﬁcers of the Nigerian Armed Forces as Nigeria contends insurgency, banditry, kidnapping threatening the fabric of the society.